-- while this benefit and policy is in-force - before the death benefit ends.
+We'll pay a benefit only for an event that occurs while this benefit and the policy is in-force.

 A benefit isn't payable if an exclusion applies.
-Exclusions are explained on page 27.
+Exclusions are explained on page 25.

 Benefit name What this benefit pays Can it be held in superannuation?
-Death & terminal illness benefit Pays a lump sum on death or diagnosis of terminal illness.
-Yes Advancement for funeral expenses Advances up to \$15,000 of the death benefit amount towards funeral expenses.
+Death & terminal illness benefit Pays a lump sum on death or terminal illness .
+Yes Advancement for funeral expenses Advances up to \$15,000 of the death benefit to reimburse funeral expenses.
 No Accidental injury benefit Advances part or all the death benefit amount if the life insured suffers an accidental injury which results in a specified injury.
-Covered events include loss of use of a hand or foot, and loss of sight.
-Yes, life insured must also meet the superannuation definition of permanent incapacity as explained in the section 'Holding this insurance in superannuation', starting on page 59.
+Covered events include loss of use of a hand or foot , and loss of sight .
+Yes, life insured must also meet the superannuation definition of permanent incapacity as explained in the section 'Holding this insurance in superannuation', starting on page 58.